interconnectedcloud/qdr-operator/README.md

-# Qdr Operator
+# QDR Operator

 A Kubernetes operator for managing Layer 7 (e.g. Application Layer) addressing and routing within and across clusters.
-The operator manages *interior* and *edge* Qdr deployments automating resource creation and administration.
+The operator manages *interior* and *edge* QDR deployments automating resource creation and administration.

 ## Introduction